matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

     </div>
   </div>

-  <figcaption>There's no way of escaping the code area in an editable Pen.</figcaption>
+  <figcaption>There’s no way of escaping the code area in an editable Pen.</figcaption>
 </figure>

-We can't fix that issue but we can give users more options.
+We can’t fix that issue but we can give users more options.
 You might have heard of skip links.
 If not, please read [Skip links are important](https://knowbility.org/blog/2019/skip-links/) by [Nicolas Steenhout](https://twitter.com/vavroom).
 A skip link is a link that’s usually only visible on focus and lets users skip large parts or repetitive blocks in a page.
 They're often the very first item in a page.

 <figure class="figure  figure--full">